vanus-labs/docs/content/vanus-connect/connector-guides/source/cloudevents/setup.md

 - Write a **Name**① for your connection in Vanus Connect.

-- After creating the connection, there are a few more steps.
-Simply click the **Link**② to open a new page with all the details on how to complete the connection.
+- Click on the **copy**② icon to copy the Webhook URL.
+Use the Webhook URL to receive events.

 - Click **Next**③ and continue the configuration.